 Whether you live by the coast or visit the seaside on your holidays, we want you to tell us every time you spot a jellyfish.
 Or, if you're lucky enough to spot a turtle, we want to hear about that too.
 Your sightings provide vital information about our ocean's inhabitants and contributes to scientific research which finds solutions to protect our seas.

 It’s really easy to tell us what you have seen, just fill in the online sightings form including where you were and what species you saw.
-Don’t worry, we’ve made a jellyfish ID guide and marine turtle ID guide so you can identify which species you’ve spotted!
+Don’t worry, we’ve made ID guides so you can identify which species you’ve spotted!

 Without your data, we wouldn't be able to prove that our ocean is facing problems and our push for solutions wouldn't be backed by science.
 It's a key part of our work and you can play a vital role in protecting our oceans.